lkodinsson/MARS/Basic/GMG.md

 | (Any skill rank + 10) × ⅔ | Closest equivalent skill rating |

 In general, average d20 characters will be stronger than average MARS characters.

+Any wealth that a d20 character has is typically measured in gold.
+For each type of currency that a d20 character has, move it down two currency types; any silver and copper they had is gone, gold becomes silver, and platinum becomes electrum.